DanyelMorales/thePragmaticProgrammer/CodeGenerator/README.md

 }
 ```

-Add a new regex with a unique key to identify the token group.
-Then just go to App::CodeGenerator::Interfaces::AbstractLang file  and inside "update" subroutine add a conditional to call the method handler for your new token key, to finish add a mandatory subroutine just like the following:
+Add a new regex with a unique key to identify the token group and go to App::CodeGenerator::Interfaces::AbstractLang file.
+Inside "update" subroutine add a conditional to call the method handler for your new token key, to finish add a mandatory subroutine just like the following:

 ```
 sub doYourNewToken{